mccurdyc/www/content/books/finite-and-infinite-games.md

 that passes, however, increases the competitive value of making strategic all correct decisions.
 The errors of childhood can be more easily amended than those of adulthood.

-It is precisely this fear of error and the difficulty to amend that prevents us from making the choice to change.
+It is this fear of error and the difficulty to amend that prevents us from making the choice to change.
+Moreover, we feel that now is not the appropriate time and that there will become a more appropriate time in the perceived abundant future.

 > For an infinite player, each moment of time is a beginning.
 Not a beginning to a bounded period. [...
 M]oving toward a future which itself has a future.